 What if my course is not listed?

-There are a few factors that may affect whether or not you see a specific course listed for SPOT administration:
+These factors that may affect whether or not you see a specific course listed for SPOT administration:

 - Has the administration period begun?
-SPOT is open during for three weeks before the last day of classes.
+SPOT is open for three weeks before the last day of classes.

 - The course may not have been selected for SPOT administration due to low enrollment or other administrative reasons.